einoko/lc-upscaler/README.md

 * `--denoise`: Apply a denoising filter to the input image.
 This is an experimental feature and may not work well with all images.
 * `--suffix STRING`: The suffix to use for the output filename.
 Default value is `"_upscaled"`, i.e. `image.png` will be saved as `image_upscaled.png`.

-> **NOTE:** The upscaling process may take a while, depending on the size of the input image.
+> **Note** The upscaling process may take a while, depending on the size of the input image.
 As an example, a 1500×2000 page takes about 15 seconds to upscale on my machine.
 If denoising is enabled, the process will take even longer.
 The same 1500×2000 page takes about 45 seconds to upscale with denoising enabled.
 Denoising is not always required, in fact, sometimes it may worsen the output quality.